Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 - Toledo's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Toledo is 6-1 against the spread and 6-2 overall this season when the team puts up more than 25.8 points.
+- When Toledo puts up more than 25.8 points, it is 6-1 against the spread and 6-2 overall.

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.